 Find locations of area parks, hotels, landmarks and more here.

-Lodging Temporary accommodations such as bed and breakfasts and extended-stay suites are great ways to stay in the city while looking for an apartment.
+Temporary accommodations such as bed and breakfasts or Airbnb and extended-stay suites are great ways to stay in the city while looking for an apartment.
 Hotels are available at this site.
 Those offering an NYU discount can be found here.

 The New York Times Real Estate search engine makes looking for a rental or purchase easy.